List of El Chavo del Ocho characters: Don Ramón

-In Brazil he is known as Seu Madruga (literally "Mr. Dawn") and is considered to be the most popular character, with some of his quotes used under many circumstances, not only the funny ones.
-An example is during the 2000s that was considered the peak of success of the character in the country, Don Ramón was often used heavily as an internet meme, to the point of having several Orkut communities related to him and even fangames with him being the protagonist.
+In Brazil, he is known as Seu Madruga (literally "Mr. Dawn") and is considered to be the most popular character, with some of his quotes used under many circumstances, not only the funny ones.
+An example is during the 2000s that was considered the peak of success of the character in the country, Don Ramón was often used heavily as an internet meme to the point of having several Orkut communities related to him and even fangames with him being the protagonist.
 In 2010 a book entitled "Seu Madruga: Vila e Obra" was published exclusively in Brazil in honor of the character and his actor showing curiosities, interviews and unpublished photos about Ramón Valdés.

-In the English dub version, he was known as Mr. Raymond or nicknamed Rister Maymond by El Chavo and was, like Quico, voiced by Doug Erholtz in the animated.
-In the English dub of the original, he is voiced by John DiMaggio.
+In the English dub of the animated version, as well as in the official English subtitles for the Netflix print of the original, he was known as Mr. Raymond or nicknamed Rister Maymond by El Chavo and was voiced by Doug Erholtz.